-Watch the BAFTA Guru video of Peter Morgan (The Last King Of Scotland, 360) speaking as part of the 2010 BAFTA and BFI Screenwriters' Lecture Series.
+Peter Morgan (The Last King Of Scotland, 360) spoke as part of the 2010 BAFTA and BFI Screenwriters' Lecture Series.

 After winning BAFTA Television Awards for The Deal (2003) and Longford (2006), Morgan’s film adaptation of The Last King Of Scotland (2006), about the relationship between Idi Amin and his Scottish physician, brought him his third and fourth BAFTA triumphs.

 History in the end just ends up being everyone's individual fictions.